 Public Health Preparedness, Health Education, Health Promotion, Epidemiology, Indoor Air Quality, Public Information & Medical

-The mission of the ACHD Division of Public Health Preparedness, Health Education, Health Promotion, Epidemiology, Indoor Air Quality, Public Information and Ashland County-City Medical Reserve Corps (ACCMRC) Unit #1181 is to improve the quality of life for all individuals in Ashland County by visiting with individuals and groups, and using print, audio, and audio-visual technology to tell residents about the services the ACCHD provides; effectively communicate the latest health education information; enable the ACCHD to both weather a disaster and serve residents during a disaster; and respond to indoor air quality questions and complaints.
+The mission of the ACHD Division of Public Health Preparedness, Health Education, Health Promotion, Epidemiology, Indoor Air Quality, Public Information and Ashland County Medical Reserve Corps (ACCMRC) Unit #1181 is to improve the quality of life for all individuals in Ashland County by visiting with individuals and groups, and using print, audio, and audio-visual technology to tell residents about the services the ACHD provides; effectively communicate the latest health education information; enable the ACHD to both weather a disaster and serve residents during a disaster; and respond to indoor air quality questions and complaints.

 The objectives of the division are to:

-- inform residents about the numerous health prevention and protection programs the ACCHD nursing and environmental health divisions provide through the preparation of various media and presentations,
+- inform residents about the numerous health prevention and protection programs the ACHD nursing and environmental health divisions provide through the preparation of various media and presentations,

 - improve health literacy through health screening, health fairs, and health education campaigns,

-- provide mechanisms for health education and disaster preparedness information sharing with Ashland County residents through the ACCHD website; ACCHD Operations Center; and different print, radio and TV media,
+- provide mechanisms for health education and disaster preparedness information sharing with Ashland County residents through the ACHD website; ACHD Operations Center; and different print, radio and TV media,

 - collaborate with Ashland County health technology and medical assisting instructors, students, the local chapters of Health Occupation Students of America and Leo Clubs to conduct various health education activities throughout Ashland County.